 Upon termination of service, the participant or their beneficiary has the option to choose a lump sum payment, installment payment, or to purchase an annuity equal to the value of the participant's vested interest in his or her account.
 Participants that reach the age of 70 $\frac{1}{2}$ are required to take a minimum distribution from their account.

 Forfeitures

-Forfeitures can be used to reduce future employee contributions.
-The Plan used \$4,990 of nonvested amounts to reduce employer contributions in the current year.
+Forfeitures can be used to reduce future employer contributions or to pay administrative expenses.
+The Plan used \$3,389 of nonvested amounts to pay administrative expenses in the current year.

 Voting Rights